aws/serverless-application-model/docs/safe_lambda_deployments.rst

 Hooks are extremely powerful because:

 - **Not limited by Lambda function duration**: CodeDeploy invokes the hook function asynchrnously.
-The function will receive a ``deploymentId`` and ``lifecycleEventHookExecutinId`` that should be used with a call to the CodeDeploy API to report success or failure.
+The function will receive a ``deploymentId`` and ``lifecycleEventHookExecutionId`` that should be used with a call to the CodeDeploy API to report success or failure.
   Therefore you can build a workflow that runs for several minutes or hours before completing the hook by calling CodeDeploy API.

 - **New Version is created before PreTraffic Hook runs**: Before PreTraffic hook runs, the Lambda Version containing the new code has been created.
 But this version is not serving any traffic yet.
-Therefore, in your hook function, you can directly invoke the version to run integration tests or even pre-warm the Lambda containers before exposing to production traffic. ``Note`` - The event payload delivered to the Hook function will not contain the Lambda ARN to be tested.
+Therefore, in your hook function, you can directly invoke the version to run integration tests or even pre-warm the Lambda containers before exposing to production traffic.

+    NOTE: The event payload delivered to the Hook function will not contain the Lambda ARN to be tested.
     We recommend adding an Envrionment variable to the Hook function that maintains the current version of the function requiring safe deployments

     	.. code: yaml